smtpd/qpsmtpd/UPGRADING.md

 how many records were upgraded.
 Remove the upgrade option from your config.

-=head3 SPF plugin
+### SPF plugin

-spf_deny setting deprecated.
+spf\_deny setting deprecated.
 Use reject N setting instead, which provides administrators with more granular control over SPF.
-For backward compatibility, a spf_deny setting of 1 is mapped to 'reject 3' and a 'spf_deny 2' is mapped to 'reject 4'.
+For backward compatibility, a spf\_deny setting of 1 is mapped to 'reject 3' and a 'spf\_deny 2' is mapped to 'reject 4'.

-=head3 P0F plugin
+### P0F plugin

 defaults to p0f v3 (was v2).

 Upgrade p0f to version 3 or add 'version 2' to your p0f line in config/plugins. perldoc plugins/ident/p0f for more details.